mfem/web/src/maxwell-notes.md

 ${\bf M}$, electric conductivity, $\overline{\sigma}$, magnetic conductivity, $\overline{\sigma}_M$, and electric charge density,
 $\rho$.
-We will sometimes refer to these equations by the names Ampère's Law, Faraday's Law, Guass' Law, and the Transversality Condition respectively.
+We will sometimes refer to these equations by the names Ampère's Law, Faraday's Law, Gauss's Law, and the Transversality Condition respectively.
 It is also necessary to define the constitutive relations
 ${\bf D}\equiv\epsilon{\bf E}$ and
 ${\bf B}\equiv\mu{\bf H}$.